platformsh/platformsh-docs/docs/src/tutorials/dependency-updates.md

 ## 1. Define a source operation to update your dependencies

-To facilitate updating your dependencies in your project, define a source operation in your `.platform.app.yaml` file, depending on your dependency manager:
+To facilitate updating your dependencies in your project, define a source operation in your `.platform.app.yaml` file depending on your dependency manager:

 <!--vale off -->